Here's how to make Optimized Storage on the Mac work best for you

 How to disable Empty Trash Automatically on your Mac

-I can't see any reason to not use the Empty Trash Automatically feature, but if you worry that you are going to delete something from your Mac and need it back more than 30 days later, you can disable the feature and go back to manually emptying the trash.
+I can't see any reason not to use the Empty Trash Automatically feature.
+Still, if you worry that you will delete something from your Mac and need it back more than 30 days later, you can disable the feature and go back to manually emptying the trash.

 - Open a Finder window.